mendix/docs/content/en/docs/studio-how-to/workflows/workflow-how-to-configure.md

     {{< figure src="/attachments/studio-how-to/workflow-how-to-configure/user-roles.png" alt="Demo User Role" >}}

 3. You can switch between different demo user roles to test the use case.
-Do can do the following:
+You can do the following:
     1. Select the demo_hr user role and start the onboarding process: add a new employee on the **EmployeesToOnboard** page, and then click **Start Onboarding**:
         {{< figure src="/attachments/studio-how-to/workflow-how-to-configure/demo_hr.png" alt="Start Onboarding Button" >}}
     2. Switch to the Manager role, see a new task in the inbox, open the task, add data to it, and complete the task.